Georgie1502/bibliotheque/README.md

 Everything here is made included in order to facilitate the onboarding of new developers, and to provide a clear structure for the project.
 It is also designed to be a living document that will be updated as the project evolves.

+---

+A more readable doc is automatically generated from this file and can be found in the `docs` directory.
+This is done to make it easier for new developers to understand the project structure and how to set up the development environment.

 ## Overview

 Here you can find a general overview of the project, its goals, and the technologies used.